bigpipe/bootstrap-pagelet/README.md

 This Pagelet is responsible for bootstrapping the client side of BigPipe and keeping state on the child pagelet queue.
-By default the Bootstrap Pagelet is provided with [BigPipe].
+By default the Bootstrap Pagelet is provided with BigPipe.
 However, if you require a custom Bootstrap you can extend this Pagelet.

 ## Installation